SteavenLinux/SteavenSettings/README.md

 - NVIDIA, load, unload modules and set-up power management.
 - Arduino Support
 - Show intel cpu wats in mangohud
-- Make cpu run at max mhz when changer is connected and when its discconted then run cpu at power save
 - Use ntfs3 drivers by default
 - Disable usb Suspend / sleeping